 It is going to be a cracking Easter for some of our most vulnerable youngsters thanks to your egg-cellent response to our Easter Egg Appeal.

-The Echo and Hope 4 Kidz rely on you the public and business to make our appeal successful and we cannot thank you enough for your support.
+The Sunderland Echo and Hope 4 Kidz, a North East children’s charity, rely on you, the public, businesses and our drop off points to make our appeal successful and we cannot thank you enough for your continued support.

-Gavin Foster, Managing Editor of the Sunderland Echo, said; “Once again the people of Sunderland have amazed us with their generosiy.
+Gavin Foster, Managing Editor of the Sunderland Echo, said: “Once again people have amazed us with their generosity.

-“We cannot thank you enough for all the donations, which help to make our appeals so successful and bring so much joy to some our most poorly and vulnerable youngsters.”
+“We cannot thank you enough for all the donations, which help to make our appeals so successful and bring so much joy to some our most poorly and vulnerable youngsters.
+Once again thank you.”

 Among the groups supported by our appeal are child protection teams, North East hospitals and refuges, young carers, Centrepoint, Bernica, Sunderland Carers’ Group, More Than Grandparents, YMCA and many more.